 Content Refresh Process

-1. Identify underperforming content
+1. Identify underperforming content through traffic and ranking data

 2. Analyze current SERP landscape